darrinlallen/adflixsocial/README.md

 - **User Reviews and Ratings**: View feedback from other consumers to gauge product satisfaction.
 - **Compare Products**: Side-by-side comparisons of similar products featured in commercials.

-## 🛠️ Contribution

-We welcome contributions!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.

 ## 📝 License

 This project is licensed under the [MIT License](LICENSE).